arakoodev/doc/doc/Getting started/Quickstart.md

 > **Note:** IntelliJ is recommended as it automatically indexes the project and selects the **Java SDK 17 or above**, which is required for EdgeChains.

 **Step 3:** Copy all the contents from extracted `Source code.zip` and paste them into your working directory.
-Add the `flyfly.jar` file in the Script folder on the root directory and `edgechain-app-1.0.0.jar` in the FlySpring/edgechain-app/target directory.

 **Step 4:** Navigate to the directory in which you have extracted the files within the IntelliJ IDE.